 they mostly care about students who play sports and forget about the other students lets just be honest. they care for the IEP students and students who play sports but the other students don't get the same treatment I would know I have a child in each category and I see the difference in each

 Marion-Franklin High School is a public high school in Columbus.
-The principal of Marion-Franklin High School is Mrs. Pamela B. Diggs and can be contacted at PDiggs5103@columbus.k12.oh.us.
-1,084 students go to Marion-Franklin High School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+The principal of Marion-Franklin High School is Mrs. Pamela B. Diggs, whose e-mail is PDiggs5103@columbus.k12.oh.us.
+1,084 students attend Marion-Franklin High School and identify as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
 99% of the 1,084 students here are classified as "economically disadvantaged", and 81% have subsidized lunches.
 The student to teacher ratio at Marion-Franklin High School is 20:1.
 Alum Crest High School is one of the nearest high schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||81%||79%|

 MFHS is a decent school.
 The sports program and coaches and teachers are great.
 Their band program is the best

 Above average school.
 Great athletics program committed coaches.
 Committed staff and excellent teachers.

 This school is a very good school.
 It allows students to explore new things.
 Manythings that I thought I would never get toexperience I did.
 For MF as long as I'm concern I am proud to be an RED DEVIL for ever and always.

 This school along with all columbus public schools should have a dress code to deflect students from unimportant issues such as 'best dressed' etc. but to focus more on academics.